phenoscape/KB-DataFest-2017/workshop-cfp.md

 For query answering the KB uses machine reasoning to match data by its semantics.
 The API also gives access to other machine reasoning-based algorithms.
-These include synthesizing characters and states that are implied by but not expressly asserted in the original studies; and finding evolutionary phenotype transitions semantically similar to gene phenotypes.
+These include synthesizing characters and states that are implied by, but not expressly asserted, in the original studies; and finding evolutionary phenotype transitions semantically similar to gene phenotypes.

 Further details, including relevant publications, KB data model, and API